 Arizona is the Grand Canyon State, so no stay would be complete without seeing the Grand Canyon National Park in northern Arizona.
 While you are up there you can see the Petrified Forest National Park and Painted Desert.
 If you want you can even be “standin’ on a corner in Winslow Arizona.”
 It IS such a fine sight to see…

 Staying at the park is fine.
 The staff were not the friendliest folks we have come across.
-The management could do better to train their motto’s a little better.
-It is a large park and we always try to understand the difficulties of running a large operation and dealing with the public on a day to day basis, but you can always tell when the staff is more concerned with their problems than yours.
-This is one of those.
-After 4 months we were not on a first name basis with anyone who worked there.
-That is not indicative of a park that really cares about its guests.
-Most parks we stay at for only a month, we know the staff pretty well by the end.
+The management could do better to train their staff a little better.
+It is a large park and we always try to understand the difficulties of running a large operation.
+Dealing with the public on a day to day basis can be hard sometimes, but you can always tell when the staff is more concerned with their problems than yours.
+This is one of those places!.

 All in all, this IS a nice RV park- clean, lots of offerings and activities.
 For older people, it is pretty perfect as there is an ongoing calendar of activities and social events.
 It seems to be a great place to meet other campers living this lifestyle.